UIZE/UIZE-JavaScript-Framework/README.md

 HTML template functions are called as instance methods of widget instances and can, therefore, call the widget's public instance methods as part of process of generating the HTML string for a widget.
 For instance, a widget's template can call the `childHtml` instance method on the widget in order to get the HTML for a child widget so that it can be added to the HTML in the desired place.

-Below is an example of an HTML template taken from the [[Uize.Widgets.ProgressBar.Widget][progress bar]] widget...
+Below is an example of an HTML template taken from the progress bar (`Uize.Widgets.ProgressBar.Widget`) widget...

 EXAMPLE